Tax Challenges With U.S.-Based Private Equity Fund Formation

 Recording of a 110-minute CPE webinar with Q&A

-This webinar will provide tax advisors with a summary of basic fund prototypes, a comprehensive review of the principal U.S. tax objectives of the general partner and the fund manager, and explain the various categories of investors in a typical fund and location of fund.
+This course will provide tax advisors with a summary of basic fund prototypes, a comprehensive review of the principal U.S. tax objectives of the general partner and the fund manager, and explain the various categories of investors in a typical fund and location of fund.

 - Tax objectives of taxable U.S. investors